getdave/standalone-block-editor/TUTORIAL.md

 Despite its name, this _is not_ the actual core of the block editor.
 Rather it is a _wrapper_ component we've created to contain the components which form the main body of our custom editor.

 ### Dependencies
-The first thing we do is to pull in some dependencies.
-The most important of these are the internal components `BlockEditor` and `Sidebar`, which we will explore in greater detail shortly.
+The first thing we do inside `<Editor>` is to pull in some dependencies.

-The remaining components are more static elements which form the layout and surrounding UI of the editor.

 ```jsx
 // src/editor.js